 Negligent driving is among the common causes of car accidents across Marietta and throughout Georgia.
 Sadly, driving under the influence (DUI) continues to be a significant cause for concern.
 If you suffered severe injuries after being struck by a drunk driver in Marietta, you could seek financial compensation that can help you pay your medical bills and replace the income you lost while recovering at home or in the hospital.

-If you don’t know where to start on your legal recovery, you can learn more about how a Marietta personal injury lawyer at Kaine Law can help you recover damages from the at-fault party for their negligence.
+If you don’t know where to start on your legal recovery, you can learn more about how a Marietta car accident lawyer at Kaine Law can help you recover damages from the at-fault party for their negligence.
 We offer a free initial consultation to prospective clients who want legal counsel as they weigh their next steps.

 Marietta DUI Car Accidents Must Meet Statute of Limitations Deadline